-Tabl e F1.
+Tabl le F1.
 CCiCap Goals.

-Goal # CCiCap Strategic Goals

-G1 Advancing multiple integrated CTS to an orbital crewed demonstration flight no later than the middle of the decade or as early as possi I demonstration flight no later than the middle of the decade or as early as possible.

-Achieving significant industry financial investment.
+Goal # CCiCap Strategic Goals G1 Advancing multiple integrated CTS to an orbital crewed demonstration flight no later than the middle of the decade or as early as possible.
+G2 Achieving significant industry financial investment.
 G3 Achieving affordable development costs.

-G4 Providing the initial CTS capability that will lead to long- -term cost effective access to Low Earth Orbit (LEO).
+G4 Providing the initial CTS capability that will lead to long-term cost effective access to Low Earth Orbit (LEO).
 G5 Developing a capability to LEO that supports commercial markets for both commercial and Government customers.

-the second s Base Period Goals

-G6 Complete the detailed integrated design of the CTS.

-G7 Demonstrate a process to analyze, quantify, and unders stand the risks associated with the design.

-G8 Establish the criteria and plans for the Participants' cert standards (e.g. NASA's 1100 series, SSP 50808 and in ification of the system for the orbital crewed demonstration flight, which considers potential custome idustry equivalents).

-G9 Conduct significant risk reduction activities (for example e, uncrewed test flight, pad abort test, or drop test).

-Optional Period Goals

-Perform significant test activities.

-G11 Participant's certification of the system for orbital crewe d demonstration flight.
+Base Period Goals G6 Complete the detailed integrated design of the CTS.
+G7 Demonstrate a process to analyze, quantify, and understand the risks associated with the design.
+G8 Establish the criteria and plans for the Participants' certification of the system for the orbital crewed demonstration flight, which considers potential customer standards (e.g. NASA's 1100 series, SSP 50808 and industry equivalents).
+G9 Conduct significant risk reduction activities (for example, uncrewed test flight, pad abort test, or drop test).
+Optional Period Goals G10 Perform significant test activities.
+G11 Participant's certification of the system for orbital crewed demonstration flight.
 G12 Perform orbital crewed demonstration flight.

-G13 Demonstration should meet as many as possible: minimum 3 days on-orbit; minimum orbit altitude of 200 nm; demonstrate controlled maneuverability;

-demonstrate system sizing sufficient for a minimum of 4 Overall Safety Goal

-Participant's approach to safety. ssessments and appropriate data archival, which will increase Government confidence in the

-Tabl e F4.
-CCiCap Base Milestones.
-Construction of the second s Second second seco
+G13 Demonstration should meet as many as possible: minimum 3 days on-orbit, minimum orbit altitude of 200 nm, demonstrate controlled maneuverability, demonstrate system sizing sufficient for a minimum of 4 crew members.
+Overall Safety Goal G14 NASA has the goal of fostering a safety culture in the commercial space flight industry that ultimately will minimize the risks associated with human space flight to LEO.
+NASA's goal is for Participants to demonstrate safety processes that include strong in-line checks and balances, healthy tension between responsible organizations, value-added independent assessments and appropriate data archival, which will increase Government confidence in the Participant's approach to safety.

-Milest one # Base Period Milestones Planned Date
+Milestone # Base Period Milestones Planned Date

-M Aug 2012

-M Oct 2012

-M Jan 2013

-M Apr 2013

-M Jul 2013

-Oct 2013

-M 7 Certification Plan Review Nov 2013

-M

-Feb 2014

-М 8 Wind Tunnel Testing Feb 2014 May 2014